yoophi/instagram-text-python/README.md

 instagram-text-python
 ===================

-**instagram-text-python** is a Tweet parser and formatter for Python.
+**instagram-text-python** is a caption parser and formatter for Python.
 Extract users, hashtags, URLs and format as HTML for display.

 PyPI release: [https://pypi.python.org/pypi/instagram-text-python/](http://pypi.python.org/pypi/instagram-text-python/)